trbaker/educ2026/README.md

 ## Game overview

-This game is experimental and offers no technical supprt.
-It is not an Esri software product.
+This game is experimental and offers no technical support.
+It is NOT an Esri software product.

 This is a mobile "geogame" that uses phone location services in the browser to find hidden AR (augmented reality) map markers within a defined area - like a hotel or convention center.
 Players get within the geofence of the predefined markers to "catch" the marker and earn a point.
 Winenrs listed on the "Leaderboard" win only the respect and honor from fellow players.
  Screen shots and explanations follow.